Create your own easy flower arrangement for the holidays or any occasion with this simple step-by-step technique… Gorgeous and impressive!

-While I love the way fresh cut flowers can brighten up a room, I’ve never done much more than trim the stems and throw the whole bunch in a vase of water.
-I assumed that anything more than that would be too time-consuming and tedious, but I was so wrong!
-Creating an easy flower arrangement is something I’m confident just about anyone can do.
+While I love the way fresh cut flowers can brighten up a room, I’ve never done much more than trim the stems and throw the whole dang bunch in a vase of water.
+I assumed that anything more than that would be too time-consuming and tedious, but I was SO wrong!

-On a recent trip to Walmart’s headquarters in Bentonville, Arkansas, I learned how to create this easy flower arrangement.
-The folks from Nature’s Flowers walked a group of us through the process, giving us lots of helpful tips along the way.
+On a recent trip to Walmart’s headquarters in Bentonville, Arkansas, I learned how to create this simple holiday flower arrangement.
+The folks from Nature’s Flowers walked a group of us through the process, giving us tons of helpful tips along the way.

-I love how my holiday-themed arrangement turned out!
-Using the red and green Twizzlers candy in the bottom is so unexpected and makes for a fun and festive look.
+I just adore how my holiday-themed flower arrangement turned out!
+Using the red and green Twizzlers candy in the bottom is so unexpected and whimsical, which really makes for a fun and festive look.

 Supplies you’ll need:

 - tall glass vase (vase pictured from Walmart)